 THE IRS IS SERIOUS WHEN IT COMES TO BUSINESS TAXES.
 The IRS aggressively pursues past-due payroll taxes and other taxes owned by businesses.
 Business owners could even face personal liability for their failure to withhold or pay these taxes, and once businesses receive notice of a failure to pay, it can be difficult to avoid steep penalties.
 If you’re concerned about your Texas company’s business or payroll tax liability, get help now to avoid a serious problem down the line.
-Contact the effective and dedicated Dallas past-due payroll tax attorneys at the Scammahorn Law Firm to discuss your business tax concerns.
+Contact the effective and dedicated Tyler & Dallas payroll tax attorneys at the Scammahorn Law Firm to discuss your business tax concerns.

 Business owners could face jail time for failure to pay

 The IRS views employers as acting as trustees of the payroll taxes they collect from their employees.
 When federal taxes are withheld from workers’ paychecks for things like Social Security and federal income taxes, they’re known as “trust fund” taxes and should be held in trust by the employer.
 If the employer fails to submit these taxes to the IRS or uses the funds for other purposes—even legitimate business expenses—the employer could face serious liability in the form of penalties and restitution of back taxes.